Crack the Code: Let's get Customer Obsessed

 Yet, cultural transformations are inevitably difficult.
 I can't help you here; I am not an expert in cultural or organizational transformations.

-The path of dilemmas
+The Path of Dilemmas

 Enter Erin Meyer.
 Her approach might favor the odds of your customer-obsession endeavors succeeding.